Turku-BioImaging/2024-silke-zoospore-tracking/README.md

 - __Straight-line velocity (VSL)__.
 The time-average velocity of the zoospore object along a straight line between its first detected position and its last position.
 - __Curvilinear velocity (VCL)__.
 The time-average velocity of the object along its actual trajectory.
 - __Directionality ratio__.
 A measure of how straight the overall path of movement is, defined as the ratio of the net displacement to the total path length.
+- __Area covered__.
+The spatial extent of the area explored by the organism.

 ## Execute image processing